Further information about Kung Fu Haiku and how to use its features.

 The criteria by which we recognise and judge haiku are:-

 The 5-7-5 structure should not be observed as a strict rule, lest it become too cramped a cage that compromises the poem's flow.
 It's the pursuit of essence, efficiency, and the impression of spontaneity that make up the DNA of a haiku or senryū poem, not its syllable count.
-A haiku should be lean, with no fat; the distillation of a complex image or scene into the smallest possible snapshot that can convey it.
+A haiku should be lean, not nutty slack; the distillation of a complex image, scene or emotion into the smallest possible snapshot that can convey its depth or essence.
 To this end, a number of haiku poets suggest that a pattern of 4-5-4 is a more accurate representation of the Japanese form.

-Another form, Senryū, generally addresses aspects of human nature in a satirical or comical manner.
+Another form, Senryū, generally addresses aspects of human nature, often in a satirical or comical manner.
+In the words of Blythe:

 A slightly longer format, Tanka ("short poem"), takes the form 5-7-5-7-7, and is one of the major genres of classical Japanese literature.

 No!
 The plural of haiku is not haikus, it's haiku.
-Like fish, or dungarees.
+Like fish, bison, or deer.

 Haiku can be posted by anyone - you don't need to log in or become a member.
 For further information on content and publishing guidelines, please read our terms and conditions.

 As you may have noticed, part of the fun of posting on Kung Fu Haiku is coming up with witty, relevant, or indeed irreverent, author names.
-This does not have to be your real name, and in fact we'd recommend that you always use a pseudonym or nom-de-plume when submitting work, for the sake of online safety.
+This does not have to be your real name, and in fact we'd recommend that you always use a pseudonym or nom-de-plume when submitting work, for the sake of online safety (and covering your own arse).

 Haiku can be rated by anyone - you don't need to log in or become a member.
 If you are a member, you'll get an email if someone upvotes one of your pieces if you've chosen the notification option in your account settings.
-You can only vote for any given haiku once.
+You can only vote once for any given haiku.
 You can upvote your own haiku if you really want to.

 Books are merely compilations of existing poetry on Kung Fu Haiku.
 You don't need to ask permission to use haiku in your books, although we do provide the option to include linked author names, both on the haiku's page and at the start of the book.